Dual Diagnosis (Co-Occurring Disorders)

 Co-occurring disorders are caused by a combination of internal and external factors.
 Some of these factors may be environmental or genetic.

 Medical research shows that genetics play a critical role in addiction and mental health problems.
-A person from a family that has a history of addiction or depression is likely to be vulnerable to such problems.
+(2) A person from a family that has a history of addiction or depression is likely to be vulnerable to such problems; multiple causes and reasons would play a part in this.

-The environment is an external factor that causes co-occurring disorders among individuals.
+The environment is an external factor that causes co-occurring disorders.
 Children who have been raised in homes where drugs and alcohol are used freely may end up using the substances because they think such behaviour is acceptable.

 Mental illness may arise due to numerous environmental influences such as stressful events like divorce, death of a loved one, financial pressure, exposure to certain drugs or chemicals and traumatic experiences like terrible traffic accidents and physical or sexual abuse.